DarNattp/Road2DE/README.md

 ## Workshop 1 - Data Colection with Python
 ### Overview: Extract transaction data from MySQL and conversion rate (pound to baht) from REST API.
 Then save it into CSV file (dataset)
-Step 1: Install pymysql >> ! pip install pymysql;
+Step 1: Install pymysql >> ! pip install pymysql;\n
-step 2: Config DB credential to access configuration to database. step 3: Connect to DB >> import pymysql.cursors and connect to the datdabase. step 4: Query Table by using with statement instead cursor.close(). step 5: Convert to Pandas >> "import pandas as pd" and process along notebook. step 6: Get data from REST API >> "import requests" to get conversion rate table as string type.
+step 2: Config DB credential to access configuration to database.\n step 3: Connect to DB >> import pymysql.cursors and connect to the datdabase.\n step 4: Query Table by using with statement instead cursor.close(). step 5: Convert to Pandas >> "import pandas as pd" and process along notebook. step 6: Get data from REST API >> "import requests" to get conversion rate table as string type.